Tyrrrz/YoutubeExplode/Readme.md

 var id = channel.Id; // "UCSMOQeBJ2RAnuFungnQOxLg"
 ```

-To get channel metadata by slug or custom URL, use `Channels.GetBySlugAsync(...)`:
+To get the channel metadata by slug or custom URL, use `Channels.GetBySlugAsync(...)`:

 ```csharp
 using YoutubeExplode;